 Hiking The Narrows from the top down, either in one day or two days, requires a Wilderness Permit.

-How to Get a Permit?
+How to Get a Permit for the Narrows Hike?

 Over half of all available Narrows permits are available using a calendar reservation system.
 Reservations are available online during a three-month time frame.
 On the fifth day of every month at 10:00 am MT, reservations for the next month become available.
 If they are still available, they can be made until 5:00 pm MT on the day before your trip.
 So, it’s a kind of a lottery.
 Permits are very popular, so you only have a few minutes after 10 am MT to make reservations.